knhaller/educational/The Transformer/.ipynb_checkpoints/Attention_is_all_you_need-checkpoint.md

 ### Positional Encoding

-The positional encoders help with relation to other words in the sentence.
+The positional encoders help with relation to other words in the sentence. white cat black dog.
 The equations used are:

 $$PE_{(pos,2i)}=sin(pos/10000^{2i/d_{model}})$$
 $$PE_{(pos,2i+1)}=cos(pos/10000^{2i/d_{model}})$$